EPUB vs PDF: Which Format Is Better for Reading? (2026)

 Can I open EPUB files on Mac or iPhone?

 Yes.
 Apple Books opens EPUB natively on both macOS and iOS.
-Dedicated ebook apps like BookShelves give you more control over fonts, layout, and organization.
-See our guide to reading EPUB on Mac for the full walkthrough.
+Dedicated ebook apps like BookShelves give you more control over fonts, themes, and library organization.
+See our guide to reading EPUB on Mac or best ebook readers for Mac comparison.

 Is PDF dead for ebooks?

-No — PDF remains the standard for academic papers, technical documents, legal forms, and anything where page layout is the content.
-It’s just the wrong tool for reading a novel on a phone.
+No. PDF remains the standard for academic papers, technical manuals, legal documents, and anything where page layout is part of the content.
+But for reading novels, non-fiction, or any text-heavy book on a screen, EPUB is the right format.

-It depends.
-Reflowable EPUBs are easier to read on any device and support highlights and notes cleanly.
-PDFs preserve exact page numbers for citations and keep complex diagrams intact.
-Many students use both: EPUB for reading, PDF for referenced material.
+Both have strengths.
+EPUB is easier to read on any device and supports highlights and notes cleanly.
+PDF preserves exact page numbers for citations and keeps complex diagrams intact.
+Many students use EPUB for reading and PDF for reference material.

 How big are EPUB vs PDF files?

-A typical novel is around 1-2 MB as EPUB and 10-50 MB as PDF.
-EPUB compresses text efficiently; PDF often stores pages as images.
-For a library of hundreds of books, the size difference is significant.
+A typical novel is 1-2 MB as EPUB and 10-50 MB as PDF.
+EPUB compresses text efficiently, while PDF often stores full-page images.
+For a library of hundreds of books, the storage difference is significant.

 Try BookShelves Free